SuleimanFarah/sunpy/ORG/Minutes-of-SunPy-Board-Meeting-20191118.md

 Paper is being drafted for submission to _Solar Physics_.
 If Stuart is corresponding author, then through UK agreement it will be OpenAccess.<BR>
 Monica would like it if whole board were co-authors - will add weight to paper.<BR>
-John Leibacher agreed to make it an “Editor’s Choice” paper.<BR>
+John Leibacher agreed to make it an “Editor's Choice” paper.<BR>
 Follow up with an “Op Ed” piece somewhere else – offering more guidance and ideas about community future.
 Keep the paper more “factual.”

 <U>SunPy Paper: -</U><BR>